Crepdo/CS186_Database-Systems/README.md

 ---
 UC Berkeley CS186 Fa22 &amp; ShanghaiTech CS150A Fa22
 For coding homewrok, did not upload the databases for their size.
+Fix many typos and problems in the original homework files